 Less than 1 percent of cases hereditary NDI are inherited as autosomal dominant traits.
 Dominant genetic disorders occur when only a single copy of an abnormal gene is necessary for the appearance of the disease.
 The abnormal gene can be inherited from either parent, or can be the result of a new mutation (gene change) in the affected individual.
 The risk of passing the abnormal gene from affected parent to offspring is 50% for each pregnancy regardless of the sex of the resulting child.

-Investigators have determined that cases of autosomal recessive and dominant NDI are caused by mutations of the aquaporin-2 (AQP2) gene located on the long arm (q) of chromosome 12 (12q13).
+Investigators have determined that most (but not all) patients of autosomal recessive and dominant NDI are caused by mutations of the aquaporin-2 (AQP2) gene located on the long arm (q) of chromosome 12 (12q13).

 The symptoms of NDI result from the inability of the kidneys to reabsorb water.
 Water within the body normally flows through the kidneys where it is reabsorbed through structures called nephrons – tubular filters that collect urine containing water and waste products.
 The water is filtered out and eventually returned the body.
 The amount of water retained is determined by the antidiuretic hormone, arginine vasopressin.
 This hormone works with a protein coating the cells of nephrons called a vasopressin-2 receptor (V2R).
 The V2R protein recognizes vasopressin in the body.
 Vasopressin and V2Rs bind together to begin a complex chemical process that manages water intake by the kidneys.
 As part of this process, another protein known as aquaporin-2 (AQP2) is activated to serve as a passageway or water channel through which water crosses the cell membrane.